Everything You Need To Know About A Face Wax

 Targets large areas

-The results of waxing tend to last between two to six weeks but vary from person to person depending on their individual hair growth cycle.
+The results of waxing tend to last between two to six weeks but varies from person to person depending on their individual hair growth cycle.
 Regardless of individual differences, waxing is guaranteed to last longer than the results you’d get from bleaching or shaving where regrowth happens relatively quickly.

 Leads to less regrowth